 Pink flowers appear on the common Chives where Garlic chives have white flowers.
 They are both edible and can be used to garnish salads.

 A favorite use of garlic chives is to add the leaves to flavor butters and cream cheese.
 Add a bit of garlic chive butter to spruce up steamed vegetables or sprinkle them on your favorite omelette.
 Include freshly chopped garlic chives to salads, soups and sauces.

 Chives also pair very nicely with almost all proteins.
 They are wonderful when added to seafood such as broiled fish, especially salmon.
 You can cut them into short lengths and blanch them, then add to pork or poultry dishes.
 Blanching will soften the flavors.
 Garlic chives are used in spring rolls or added at the end of cooking to stir-fried beef, shrimp, or vegetables.

 Harvesting Garlic Chives

 Garlic chives need to be harvested often.
-You can treat them like ordinary chives, pinching off any flower buds that appear, or you can let it flower in the autumn, as the buds and flowers are as edible as the leaves.
-The leaves are flat shaped rather than tube shaped like regular chives but are cut the same to within 2 inches of soil level.
+You can treat them like ordinary chives, pinching off any flower buds that appear, or you can let them flower in the autumn, as the buds and flowers are as edible as the leaves.
+The leaves are flat shaped rather than tube-shaped like regular chives but are cut the same to within 2 inches of soil level.